leinonen/go-lisp/library/README.md

-# Lisp Interpreter Library
+# Go Lisp Library

-This directory contains higher-level utilities and extensions built on top of the core interpreter functionality.
+This directory contains higher-level utilities and extensions built on top of the core Go Lisp functionality.
 The library is organized into specialized modules for different programming needs.

 ## Library Structure